-When the run command is issued, the working directory will be \$SCM\RESULTDIR or the location of the .job script if no SCM\RESULTDIR has been defined.
+When the run command is issued, the working directory will be \$SCM_RESULTDIR or the location of the .job script if no SCM_RESULTDIR has been defined.
 The results (output file and so on) will also be saved in that location.
-Note that the computational engines (ADF, BAND, ...) will automatically change their working directory when started to \$SCM\TMPDIR.
-You should make sure that SCM\TMPDIR points to the proper location as you want to make sure you are writing to a fast local disk, and not to the (typically shared) disk where the results are stored.
+Note that the computational engines (ADF, BAND, ...) will automatically change their working directory when started to \$SCM_TMPDIR.
+You should make sure that SCM_TMPDIR points to the proper location as you want to make sure you are writing to a fast local disk, and not to the (typically shared) disk where the results are stored.

 - Use Local Batch If yes, jobs will be queued on the local machine.
 Only one job will be running at a time.
 This is set for the Sequential queue (which is default).
 Currently this value is ignored when the job will be queued or run on a remote system. - Kill command The command to use to kill a queued or running job.
 In this command \$jid will be replaced by the job id (from the output of the run command), or by the process id.
 For interactive jobs, killall \$pid should work fine.
 This killall is actually replaced by a special script that takes care to kill adf and all child processes. - Job status command This command will be used to determine if a job is still queued or running.
 If a job is no longer queued or running, it should return an empty string.
 Anything else will server as indication that the job is alive.

-For interactive jobs ps -p \$pid | grep \$pid works fine. - System status command The command to use to determine the system status.
-This might be uptime, or some qstat command for batch systems. - Prolog command The command to execute by the job script, just before the included .run script.
-This will be used to set up the environment properly.
-For example, you would source a script file to set all environment variables for ADF like ADFHOME, ADFBIN etc. This is especially important if you are working with different versions of ADF at the same time.
-Note that the job script is started using /bin/sh, so you should use sh-like syntax (an not csh-like).
-If your environment is already set up correctly for running ADF on the remote host, without issuing any commands, you can leave this field empty.
+For interactive jobs ps -p \$pid | grep \$pid works fine.